 In order to act as a guarantor, you will be required to pass our thorough referencing process to assess your suitability.
 Throughout the referencing process, we will require your swift cooperation and support to ensure that the process is completed successfully and as quickly as possible.
 There is a 3 working day time limit for you to complete all actions required as part of the referencing application process, therefore, you should be ready to act immediately as soon as the referencing begins.

-You will be liable for the tenants performance of their duties under the tenancy agreement, therefore, you should ensure that you read the Draft Tenancy Agreement and Draft Guarantor Agreement (attached), if you haven't already done so.
+You will be liable for the tenants performance of their duties under the tenancy agreement, therefore, you should ensure that you read the Draft Tenancy Agreement and Draft Guarantor Agreement (attached as part of the example tenancy agreement - section 6), if you haven't already done so.
 We asked the tenants to make you aware of these documents before sending us your details, but we always like to double check.

 By acting as a guarantor, you will be required to sign a (completed) copy of the tenancy and guarantor agreement, therefore, it is vital that you understand these agreements completely and that you are 100% willing and able to sign these agreements when the time comes.
 Due to the time constraints and the fact that there are often multiple guarantors acting on the same tenancy, it is not possible for guarantors to request changes to these agreements, so if you are unhappy with the agreements then please do not continue with your application as a guarantor and make the tenant you are acting for aware immediately.
 The tenant you are acting for will then have to find a suitable guarantor to replace you with, within 3 working days, or they will need to proceed without a guarantor by paying their share of the rent in advance for the entire tenancy.